Aermoss/RSX/README.md

 ![R# Icon](rsharp/icon_alternative.png)

 # Requirements
-- python 3.10 or newer
+- Python 3.10 or newer

 # Getting Started
 ## How to install